noseka1/kubectl-debugpod/README.md

 2. User's terminal is attached to the debug pod.
 3. User joins the Linux namespaces (*uts*, *ipc*, *net*, *pid*, and *cgroup*) of the target container.
 4. User can run troubleshooting tools located on his/her container image, enjoying a direct access to the processes running in the target container.
-5. After the user is finished with troubleshooting, *kube-debug-pod* cleans up the debug pod.
+5. After the user is finished with troubleshooting, the debug pod is deleted.

 ## Installing kube-debug-pod